Our Leadership

 Ellie Vainker – Chief Operating Officer

 Ellie Vainker has been with Northwest Access Fund since 2017.
-Ellie first came to the Pacific Northwest as an international exchange student at the University of Washington in 2006 and loves getting to know more people and places across Washington and Oregon through her work here.
-She leads operations at NWAF, often focusing on how to make our systems and processes work better for the communities we serve.
+She served as Director of Development and Outreach and Deputy Director before becoming Chief Operating Officer in 2024.
+Ellie first came to the Pacific Northwest as an international exchange student at the University of Washington in 2006 and loves getting to know more people and places across Washington, Oregon, and Idaho through her work here.
+She leads operations at NWAF, often focusing on improving how our systems and processes work for the communities we serve.
 Ellie brings a varied background to Northwest Access Fund: she has worked as a researcher on a number of documentary and film productions, as a manuscript editor and communications consultant, and as a classroom assistant working one-on-one with students with disabilities.
-She holds a Ph.D. in sociocultural anthropology from Rice University and is an affiliate of the University of Washington’s Disability Studies Program.
+She holds a Ph.D. in sociocultural anthropology from Rice University, where her research incorporated disability studies, anthropology of development, and nonprofit studies.
+She is an affiliate of the University of Washington’s Disability Studies Program.

 Email: [email protected]